Enlightenment and Buddhahood

 But this is also fundamental to the purpose of what I went through.
 Reality and awakening is not something that we do with our minds – it’s an experience that is co-created through our bodies, hearts, minds, souls and collectives.
 In order to grow and thrive as individuals and collectives we need to be able to understand and embrace this.

-In this new way of being, both the concepts of religion and the fundamental structure of ontology that Theravadan and Mahayan Buddhism are built on don’t make sense any more.
+In this new way of being, both the concepts of religion and the fundamental structure of ontology that Buddhism is built on doesn’t make sense any more.

 With both of these I can see very clearly that it is harmful and false to believe in one fixed way of perceiving the truth of reality.
 This message has actually become part of what is masking the truth from people and lots of the concepts are damaging.